 How Christian Helps Clients

-For clients dealing with unionized workforces, Christian advises with regard to National Labor Relations Board (NLRB) processes, assists in the negotiation of labor agreements and arbitrates contract disputes.
-In fact, Christian was involved in litigating the first representation case to be held in Region 16 following the Board’s changes to representation-case procedures known as the “quickie election” rules.
+Christian is also experienced in traditional labor relations, advising clients on union organizing, structuring favorable labor agreements through negotiations and trying labor arbitrations throughout the country.
+Notably, Christian was involved in litigating the first representation case to be held in Region 16 following the Board’s changes to representation-case procedures known as the “quickie election” rules.

-Christian is a frequent lecturer on various employment topics at conferences across the country, a contributing author to nationally renowned publications such as the American Bar Association Fair Labor Standards Act treatise, and is regularly quoted in the popular press and business publications on trends in labor and employment law.
+Christian is a frequent lecturer on various employment topics at conferences across the country, a contributing author to nationally-renowned publication such as the American Bar Association Fair Labor Standards Act treatise, and is regularly quoted in the popular press and business publications on trends in labor and employment law.

 Duquesne University School of Law, J.D., 2008, summa cum laude